wallarm/product-documentation/docs/latest/admin-en/configure-logging.md

     *   `appstructure-out.log` (only in the Docker containers): the log of the [API Discovery](../api-discovery/overview.md) module activity.
     *   `registernode_loop-out.log` (only in the Docker containers): the log of activity of the wrapper script running the `register-node` script while it is succeeded.
     *   `weak-jwt-detect-out.log`: the log of the [JWT vulnerability](../attacks-vulns-list.md#weak-jwt) detection.
+    *   `detect-cred-stuffing-out.log`: the log of the [credential stuffing detection](../about-wallarm/credential-stuffing.ms).
 === "Other installation methods"
     For installations using other methods, such as [DEB/RPM packages](../installation/nginx/dynamic-module.md), log files are located withing the `/var/log/wallarm` directory.